Qthai16/Thesis_OpenCV_ObjectDetection/README.md

 cd build && make
 ```

-The building process takes approximately 5 mins in the first build (depend on your PC)
+The building process takes approximately 5 mins in the first build (depend on your PC).

 To run the project

 ```